 - Cryptographic module (a) set comprising hardware, software, microcode or their combination, performing cryptographic operations, including encryption and decryption, executed within the area of this cryptographic module or (b) reliable implementation of cryptosystem, which securely performs operations of encryption and decryption. - Data objects repository IT solution used to manage and storage of data objects.
 Access to the objects registered in the data object repository is performed with reference to these objects stored in the registry.
 Repository provides controlled access to stored data objects, monitoring their version, cataloging, searching and update. - Digital signature cryptographic transformation of data allowing the data recipient to verify the origin and the integrity of the data, as well as protection of the sender and recipient against forgery by the recipient; asymmetric electronic signatures may be generated by an entity by means of a private key and an asymmetric algorithm, e.g. RSA. - Distinguished name (DN) set of attributes forming a distinguished name of a legal entity and distinguishing it from another entities of the same type, e.g. C=PL/OU= Asseco Data Systems S.A., etc. - Deposit entrusting a storing party (established on the base of some agreement) with data objects keeping until their receipt by a submitter, guaranteeing that data objects taken back are in not worse state of validity than at the time of their entrusting.
 A storing party is obligated to give back the same data object received for a storage and (on request) all others related data providing its validity during a time period they are stored in a deposit.
-Entrusted data are made accessible to a depositor only (i.e. to a subject entrusting data objects to keep them in a deposit). - Download entry or object obtaining copy of entry or copy of object from deposit, registry or repository without removing them from deposit, registry or repository. - eIDAS Regulation (the) Regulation (EU) no 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC. - Electronic evidence electronic data, which are attached to or logically associated with other electronic data and which are used for identifying the certification services provider or the entity which created certificate evidence and complies with requirements described in the Act. - Electronic signature electronic data, which are attached to or logically associated with other electronic data and which are used for identifying the person who created the signature. - End entity authorized entity using the certificate as a subscriber or a relying party (not applicable to a certification authority). - Entry or data object release to obtain an original of an entry or an object together with their removal from the deposit.
-Objects and entries are not removed from the registry and the repositories. - Evidence information used to establish the proof that action or fact happened (PN-ISO/IEC 13888-1). - Hardware Security Module see cryptographic module. - Information system entire infrastructure, organization, personnel and components used for assembly, processing, storage, transmission, publication, distribution and management of information.
+Entrusted data are made accessible to a depositor only (i.e. to a subject entrusting data objects to keep them in a deposit). - Download entry or object obtaining copy of entry or copy of object from deposit, registry or repository without removing them from deposit, registry or repository. - eIDAS Regulation Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC with Regulation (EU) 2024/1183 of the European Parliament and of the Council of 11 April 2024 amending Regulation as regards establishing the European Digital Identity Framework. - Electronic evidence electronic data, which are attached to or logically associated with other electronic data and which are used for identifying the certification services provider or the entity which created certificate evidence and complies with requirements described in the Act. - Electronic signature electronic data, which are attached to or logically associated with other electronic data and which are used for identifying the person who created the signature. - End entity authorized entity using the certificate as a subscriber or a relying party (not applicable to a certification authority). - Entry or data object release to obtain an original of an entry or an object together with their removal from the deposit.
+Objects and entries are not removed from the registry and the repositories. - Evidence information used to establish the proof that action or fact happened (PN-ISO/IEC 13888-1).

+Hardware Security Module - see cryptographic module.

-Infrastructure Keys - cryptographic keys that are used with an asymmetric cryptographic algorithm for purposes other than electronic signature creation or verification; these keys are particularly used: (a) in key agreement or distribution protocols, (b) to provide, during transmission or storage, confidentiality and integrity of certification requests, subscriber's keys and event logs, (c) for verification of access to devices or applications.
+- Information system entire infrastructure, organization, personnel and components used for assembly, processing, storage, transmission, publication, distribution and management of information. - Infrastructure Keys cryptographic keys that are used with an asymmetric cryptographic algorithm for purposes other than electronic signature creation or verification; these keys are particularly used: (a) in key agreement or distribution protocols, (b) to provide, during transmission or storage, confidentiality and integrity of certification requests, subscriber's keys and event logs, (c) for verification of access to devices or applications.